LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 });
 ```

 In the code above, you've created a const email that returned an array containing the user email.
-To get the email specifically we created another variable `emailmain` which gets the value at a particular array position containing the user email.
+To get the email specifically, you've created another variable `emailmain` which gets the value at a particular array position containing the user email.

-The `async` request block has now been modified to check if the user email being used to log in is equivalent to a particular email which you've declared.
+The `async` request block has now been modified to check if the user email being used for logging in is equivalent to a particular email which you've declared.
 Alternatively, you can have your emails pulled from a database and assign the admin roles to the ones you want.
 The else block assigns a client role to emails that do not meet the first criteria.
-When you create a new account with an email similar to what I have in the `if block`, that is admin@example.com; when rerouted to the `/login` path you'll discover that the role of admin was assigned while any other email will have the client role assigned upon login.
+When you create a new account with an email similar to what I have in the `if block`, that is admin@example.com; when rerouted to the `/login` path, you'll discover that the role of admin was assigned while any other email will have the client role assigned upon login.
 The return statement returns the user id of the logged-in user, the email, and then the role in a JSON format.
 The output would be similar to the following:

 ![output on login route](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627306768831_Screenshot+114.png)